IsraelkB/day10Python.blackjack/README.md

 # day10Python.blackjack
-blackjack game- you play against the computer
+blackjack game- you play against the computer.

 Blackjack is a casino banking game.
 It is the most widely played casino banking game in the world.